 A driver may not drive more than 1 car in the same eliminator.

 Points will be awarded to the driver and may not be transferred, even if the driver changes eliminator.

-Being held at the ET Finals in Topeka, KS on September 13-15, 2013, is also the Race of Champions.
+Being held at the ET Finals in Denver, CO on September 12-14, 2014, is also the Race of Champions.
 Each track can take a total of 5 Race of Champions Repepresentatives.
 One for each of the following classes: Super Pro, Motorcycle/Sled, Pro ET, Sportsman and High School.
 These Race of Champion Representatives will be determined by the highest points in each of these classes.
 If for any reason, the racer with the highest points cannot go, the racer that is 2nd highest in points will be next in line for that position.
-The Race of Champions Representatives will be determined after the September 8, 2013 Bracket Race.
+The Race of Champions Representatives will be determined after the August 24, 2014 Bracket Race.

 IMPORTANT TECH UPDATE: Effective 1/1/12 the Snell 2000 expired and is no longer valid for use in drag racing for anyone who runs 13.99 or quicker in the 1/4 mile.
 There are a lot of these helmets around so please check yours and tell your friends to check theirs because they have expired and will no be able to be used for anyone who will be running 13.99 or quicker in the 1/4 mile.
 Thanks.
 Again, please be advised that the following 3 helmets: Snell 2000, Snell K98 and Snell 95 helmets are no longer valid for use in drag racing IF you run quicker than 14.00 in the 1/4 mile.
 Acceptable helmets are the Snell 2005 and Snell 2010.
 Please also remind your fellow racers to check their helmets as well!!
 THANKS!!

 More Information is Always Being Added, So Please Check Back!!